corelabbr/corelab-api-challenge-php/PULL_REQUEST.md

 ### Backend
-- No terminal navegue até o diretório do projeto `cd corelab-backend`.
+- No terminal navegue até o diretório do projeto `cd corelab-api-challenge-php`.
 - Altere o arquivo `.env.example` para `.env`.
 - No arquivo `.env`, altere as variáveis do banco para:
 ```